bsebhat/bsebhat.github.io/content/labs/07-splunk/01-add-splunk-vm.md

 type: docs
 ---

+I want to have a [security information and event management (SIEM)](https://en.wikipedia.org/wiki/Security_information_and_event_management) server so the SOC team can investigate incidents using log data without having to look at huge blocks of log data.

-The `splunk` VM will run the Splunk server, and be accessed by the `soc-analyst` and `sysadmin` desktops.
+The `splunk` VM will run the [Splunk Enterprise](https://www.splunk.com/en_us/download/splunk-enterprise.html) server (free trial), and be accessed by the `soc-analyst` and `sysadmin` desktops.

 I'll add the `splunk` server VM similar to the `juicero` in the `DMZ` network, with a static IP address.
 Except the `splunk` VM won't need a port redirect configured, because it won't be accessible to public users in the `WAN` network.